-The lease classification evaluation begins at the commencement date.
-The lease term used in the evaluation includes the non-cancellable period for which the Company has the right to use the underlying asset, together with renewal option periods when the exercise of the renewal option is reasonably certain and failure to exercise such option would result in an economic penalty.
+The lease classification evaluation begins at the lease commencement date.
+The lease term used in the evaluation includes the noncancellable period for which the Company has the right to use the underlying asset, together with renewal option periods when the exercise of the renewal option is reasonably certain and failure to exercise such option would result in an economic penalty.
 All retail store, distribution center, and corporate office leases are classified as operating leases.
 The Company does not have any finance leases.

-Total rent payable is recorded during the lease term, including rent escalations in which the amount of future rent is certain or fixed on the straight-line basis over the term of the lease (including the rent holiday period beginning upon control of the premises, and any fixed payments stated in the lease).
+Total rent payable is recorded during the lease term, including rent escalations in which the amount of future rent is fixed on the straight-line basis over the term of the lease (including the rent holiday period beginning upon control of the premises, and any fixed payments stated in the lease).
 For leases with an initial term greater than 12 months, a related lease liability is recorded on the balance sheet at the present value of future payments discounted at the estimated fully collateralized incremental borrowing rate (discount rate) corresponding with the lease term.
 In addition, a right-of-use asset is recorded as the initial amount of the lease liability, plus any lease payments made to the lessor before or at the lease commencement date and any initial direct costs incurred, less any tenant improvement allowance incentives received.
+Tenant incentives are amortized through the right-of-use asset as reduction of rent expense over the lease term.
 The difference between the minimum rents paid and the straight-line rent (deferred rent) is reflected within the associated right-of-use asset.
-Operating lease expense is recognized on a straight-line basis over the lease term.
+Operating lease expense is recording on a straight-line basis over the lease term.